rotki/rotki/docs/api.rst

    :reqjson int limit: This signifies the limit of records to return as per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
    :reqjson int offset: This signifies the offset from which to start the return of records per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
-   :reqjson string order_by_attribute: This is the attribute of the transaction by which to order the results.
+   :reqjson list[string] order_by_attributes: This is the list of attributes of the transaction by which to order the results.
-   :reqjson bool ascending: Should the order be ascending?
+   :reqjson list[bool] ascending: Should the order be ascending?
 This is the default.
 If set to false, it will be on descending order.
    :reqjson int from_timestamp: The timestamp after which to return transactions.
 If not given zero is considered as the start.
    :reqjson int to_timestamp: The timestamp until which to return transactions.
 If not given all transactions from ``from_timestamp`` until now are returned.
    :reqjson bool only_cache: If true then only the ethereum transactions in the DB are queried.